Zwergenland27/CleanDomainValidation/README.md

 > You now have a specification of all errors of the domain in one place which makes it much more easy to maintain them.

 ### How result objects work
+#### Void returning methods
 A void returning method that contains code that can fail, should use `CanFail` as a return type.
-If the method already returns type `T`, `CanFail<T>` shall be used.

 Using Errrors in your code can be done in two ways:
 ```cs